 Under the tongue (sublingual) tablet:

-- Have your child use 1 hour before or after eating or drinking hot foods or liquids.
+- Do not use for at least 1 hour before or 1 hour after eating or drinking hot foods or liquids.

-- It is given as a shot into a muscle or under the skin.
+- It is given as a shot into a muscle or into the fatty part of the skin.

 - Wash your hands before and after use.